AndreNobree/AndreNobree/README.md

 - 💻 At the moment I'm working as support in IT, but my focus is on Development.
 - 📖 I'm currently learning Javascript, React Native, English and some frameworks.
-- 🖥️ Tools: VSCode, Sublime, Git, GitHub.
+- 🖥️ Tools: VSCode, Sublime, Eclipse, Git, GitHub.
 - 💼 Work: Currently I work in the development team at IBYTE.
 - 📭 You can find me here: ⬇️
 <div>